 Pink diamonds are found in a small number of diamond mines throughout the world.
-However, more than any other, the Argyle Diamond mine has been known as the largest source of high quality pink diamonds.
+However, more than any other, the Argyle diamond mine has been known as the largest source of high quality pink diamonds.
 In fact, the colouring of stones found from that mine is so unique that an experienced diamantaires can often identify the origin of the diamond by viewing the stone.
-The pink colouring of an Argyle pink diamond is so vibrant that Argyle Pink Diamonds, regardless of the size, are considered excellent investments.
+The pink colouring of an Australian pink diamond is so vibrant that pink diamonds, regardless of the size, are considered excellent investments.

 Pink Diamond Grading before 2007